 Bone broth with less waste?
 This is one of my favorite tips, and I learned it from my Mom.
 Whenever cutting vegetables for a recipe, save the parts you would normally compost in a bag in the freezer.
 Same goes for bones left over from other meals, and it doesn't stop with a whole roasted chicken carcass.
 Beef back rib and short rib bones are awesome!
 If using bones that had already been cooked, there is no need to roast them prior to adding water.
 When I make wings, I save the wing tips.
 All of the little “scraps” really add up!

 The bones you use are totally up to you.
-The most affordable option for chicken is to use the backs.
-For beef, the options are more varied but it is recommended that you use assorted bones in order to receive the most benefits.
-Which leads me to a trick a customer gave me while picking up some gorgeous beef bones at the market.
-She said to try a chicken-beef bone broth combo, and I am so excited to give it a whirl.
-I’m drooling already thinking about the depth of flavor that must have!
+The most affordable option for chicken is to use the backs or necks.
+For beef, the options are more varied but it is recommended that you use assorted bones in order to receive the most varied benefits.

 You will know you have top-notch broth when it congeals in the refrigerator.
 You may skim the fat layer off of the chilled broth, if you choose.
 Personally, I enjoy the silky texture and added nutrients of grass-fed fat and do not skim unless using it for a recipe in which I worry about excess fat.
 In that case, save it in the refrigerator and use within the next day or two to fry up some vegetables or eggs, yum!